 Cardiovascular Surgery Fellowship (Minnesota)

-During the year, the fellow participates in the preoperative evaluation, surgical repair (as a first assistant), and postoperative management of virtually all of the thoracic and cardiac conditions.
+During the fellowship, fellows participate in the preoperative evaluation, surgical repair (as first assistant), and postoperative management of virtually all of the thoracic and cardiac conditions.
 Due to the complexity of many of these cases, independent operative experience is not available, and operative experience under the guidance of the staff surgeon is variable, depending on the type of procedure and on the fellow's expertise.

-The Cardiovascular Surgery Fellowship Program at Mayo Clinic in Rochester dates back to 1968.
-Since that time, more than 160 surgeons have around the world have completed this fellowship.
+The Cardiovascular Surgery Fellowship at Mayo Clinic began in 1968.
+Since that time, more than 160 surgeons have completed training.